Rightupnext/South-mirror-frontend/README.md

 # Start the development server
 npm run dev
 🧪 Usage
-Visit http://localhost:5173 (or port configured)
+Visit: http://localhost:5173 (or configured port)

 Browse and click any news card to open full view